PragerU: Finances

 The organization depends on donations to produce its content.
-Much of PragerU's early funding came from hydraulic fracturing billionaires Dan and Farris Wilks.
+Much of PragerU's early funding came from fracking billionaires Dan and Farris Wilks.
 Two members of the Wilks family sit on PragerU's board.
 The next-largest donor is the Lynde and Harry Bradley Foundation.
 Other donors include the Morgan Family Foundation, Fidelity Charitable Gift Fund, Donors Trust, the late Republican megadonor Sheldon Adelson, Lee Roy Mitchell, and the Minnesota-based Sid and Carol Verdoorn Foundation, led by former C.H.
 Robinson CEO Sid Verdoorn.
+Major support is also provided by the National Christian Foundation and the Dick and Betsy DeVos Family Foundation.

 As of 2018, the organization reportedly had a $10 million annual budget, of which it spent more than 40% on marketing.
 In 2019, 40% of its budget came from almost 130,000 online donors; the Los Angeles Times noted that PragerU attracted more donors than some Democratic presidential primary contenders had at the time.
-In 2020, PragerU reported to have received about $28 million in revenues, most of it from donations, and reported approximately $28 million in expenditures, with 39% going into marketing.
+In 2021, PragerU reported to have received about $57 million in revenue, most of it from donations, and reported approximately $33 million in expenses.
 PragerU consistently spends more on Facebook advertising than major political campaigns and national advocacy groups.
 In 2019, it ranked among the 10 biggest political spenders on the platform.

 In 2020, PragerU received $704,057 in COVID-19 relief loans from the Paycheck Protection Program; this debt was later forgiven in full.

 Content

-PragerU releases one video per week on various topics from a conservative viewpoint that according to its site "advances Judeo-Christian values."
-As of February 2023, its YouTube channel included 2.2 thousand videos.
+PragerU releases videos on various topics from a conservative viewpoint that according to its site "advances Judeo-Christian values."
+As of February 2023, its YouTube channel included 2,200 videos.
 Each video costs between $25,000 and $30,000 to create.
 Dennis Prager "personally approves every item" and "edits every script" before publication, according to Mother Jones.
 PragerU guests cover a range from the secular right, the far-right, and the theocratic right.
 Some prominent video presenters have included Ben Shapiro, Candace Owens, Tucker Carlson, Nigel Farage, Charles Krauthammer, Michelle Malkin, Bret Stephens and George Will.

+Much of PragerU's popularity comes from its "5-Minute Videos", which summarize economic, political, and cultural topics, with many discussing controversial topics.

-Among topics covered, PragerU videos have argued against a $15 minimum wage, against increased gun control, and in support of capitalism.
-Although topical, PragerU videos largely avoided mentioning Donald Trump during his presidency.
-PragerU is pro-Israel, and Dennis Prager has said that "Nothing better identifies incipient evil than anti-Semitism."
+Among topics covered, PragerU videos have argued against a $15 minimum wage, against increased gun control and in support of capitalism.
+Although topical, PragerU videos largely avoided mentioning Donald Trump during his first presidency.
+PragerU is pro-Israel, and Dennis Prager has said that "Nothing better identifies incipient evil than antisemitism."
 PragerU videos also promote the Electoral College, arguing that it thwarts voter fraud and that "pure democracies do not work".